 Head injury is a relatively common occurrence in some sports.
 Football, Rugby and Boxing have all fairly recently come under scrutiny for their procedures in managing head injuries sustained during participation in sport.
 In circumstances where the correct safety measures have not been followed, there may be basis for an injury claim.

 Causes of brain injury due to medical negligence

-Brain injury during surgery
+Brain injury during surgery or other medical procedures

-Undergoing surgery to the brain (neurosurgery) will always carry a risk of further injury and often when this happens, there has been no negligence.
-But if you are concerned then contact one of our brain injury solicitors who will be happy to discuss the situation with you.
+Undergoing surgery to the brain (neurosurgery) will always carry a risk of brain injury and often when this happens, there has been no negligence.
+However, brain injuries can be caused due to a substandard neurosurgical procedure.

+If you are concerned that you or a loved one has suffered injury to the brain as a result of clinical negligence, contact one of our brain injury solicitors who will be happy to discuss the situation with you.